kammitama5/kammitama5.github.io/_posts/2018-1-25-Thursday-January-25th.md

 - I have to say secretly that this would be probably the best way I'd want to work.
 I don't get excited about libraries or learning new frameworks.
 Programming Languages, yes; but only in the way they solve problems (who uses the tools, how the language is constructed).
 I wonder if hanging out with him every Thursday has made me this way? :D
+- Oh, and he also mentioned some software in cars written in C++.
+Segfault, anyone?
+- We also spent time talking about loc, parallelism and Ada.
 - There was a lively chat about Data from Satellites, Data Visualization and Explorer 1.

 <img src="/images/explorer/e4.png" width="400">